Content ecosystem maps for content strategy

 Links, articles, and resources on the technique of content ecosystem mapping.

 Overwhelmed by content chaos?
-A content ecosystem model might be just the thing.
-A content ecosystem model is a snapshot of what the heck is going on with content in your organization: where content is coming from, high-level processes, internal and external audiences, business objectives, technology systems—and how it all interacts.
+A content ecosystem map might be just the thing.
+A content ecosystem map is a snapshot of what the heck is going on with content in your organization: where content is coming from, high-level processes, internal and external audiences, business objectives, technology—and how it all interacts.

-Content ecosystem models help you verify assumptions, imagine new possibilities, plan activities, document vocabulary, and coordinate understanding between stakeholder groups.
-Perhaps most importantly, the model-making process reveals where people have different ideas about reality, giving you a chance to work out these differences before they derail your projects.
+Content ecosystem maps help you verify assumptions, imagine new possibilities, plan activities, document vocabulary, and coordinate understanding between stakeholder groups.
+Perhaps most importantly, the map-making process reveals where people have different ideas about reality, giving you a chance to work out these differences before they derail your projects.

 - Developing your content ecosystem - article by Hilary Marsh

 - An article summarizing the 1959 American National Exhibition in Moscow

 - America's Last Top Model episode of the podcast 99% Invisible about the Mississippi River Basin model

 - The PJ Mode Collection of persuasive cartography

 - Election 2016 County-Level results mapped in 3D

 - Maps of the 2016 US presidential election results by Mark Newman, University of Michigan